 As we headed out on our first game drive, it started raining, but we still saw some lovely impala, zebra and a single lioness lying next to a waterhole.
 Our guide knew she had recently given birth to cubs which she was hiding, so we eagerly followed her when she called them and started walking, presumably towards her den.
 A true mistress of deception she eventually simply stopped calling and simply lay down again, her babies safe from our prying eyes.

 Safari sightings are always a matter of timing.
 That night we would miss the elephants congregating at the waterhole in front of the main dining area… but instead ran into them on their way home back to the bush as we walked from our room to dinner.

 Later in the evening…

 A hyena strolled past our little porch.
 We had been told to expect a visit from the ‘camp’ hyena.
-A natural scavenger he isn’t much of a threat and quite wary of people and lights (although happy to take bites out of chair cushions etc. and causing havoc when no-one is around!).
+A natural scavenger he isn’t much of a threat and quite wary of people and lights (although happy to take bites out of chair cushions etc. and cause havoc when no one is around!).
 He was about 10m (30ft) from us when we first spied him… but quickly ran away as soon as we stood up.
 It was a good reminder of the fact that our camp was truly ‘unfenced.’